 So while your makeup is doing its magic, how can you support eyebrow health and thickness?
 Here are a few key nutrients that could help combat eyebrow thinness:

 - Zinc, iron and vitamin D have all been associated with hair loss in telogen effluvium and alopecia areata, so if you’re suffering from thinning hair from stress or an autoimmune disorder, these could be beneficial nutrients to focus on.

 - Also called vitamin B7, biotin is a nutrient shown to improve hair growth in people experiencing hair loss.

 - Vitamin A is an essential vitamin for healthy hair, so making sure you’re getting enough can be important for your eyebrow growth.

 - Getting enough Vitamin C in your diet can also be helpful for thinning hair.

 What else can you do to save thinning brows besides eating a healthy diet?
 First, don’t tweeze your eyebrows.
 That may have worked for you in the past, but plucking will only accelerate the thinning process at this point.
 Find a case to put your tweezers in and send them on vacation!

 Reducing your stress as much as possible can also help support your body’s natural hair growth cycles.
 Since brows take longer to grow and replenish themselves, patience is key, but the results will be worth it.
-Give your brows a little TLC to regenerate growth and thickness for a healthy, stunning look!
+Give your brows a little TLC (and your favorite brow serum) to encourage growth and thickness for a healthy, stunning look!

 Want to Get Your Brows Back?

-Our GRO+ Advanced Brow Serum at Vegamour is designed to support healthy brows and rejuvenate thinning brows.
+Our vegaBROW Volumizing Serum and GRO+ Advanced Brow Serum with CBD are designed to support healthy brows and rejuvenate thinning brows.
 Specifically formulated with CBD to encourage circulation, reduce inflammation and support healthy hair follicles, our eyebrow serum shows results in as little as 30 days so you can get your gorgeous brows back!